Nicole13-08/Best-Seller-Books-Queries/README.md

 Welcome to the Best Seller Books Query Tool repository!
 This project provides a user-friendly way to query and analyze a dataset of best-selling books, which has been sourced from Kaggle.

+BigQuery is used in this project to manage the dataset.